Masoor Dal | Whole Brown Lentil Curry

 • Garnish with coriander leaves and squeeze lemon over it.
 Serve hot with flatbread or rice.

-• Start instant pot on saute mode.
+• Start the instant pot on saute mode.
 Once hot, add oil & mustard seeds.
 Let the mustard seeds crackle.
-Now add cumin seeds and saute for 15 seconds til cumin changes it colour to light brown.
+Now add cumin seeds and saute for 15 seconds till cumin changes its colour to light brown.

 • Add hing (Asafoetida), turmeric powder and finely chopped onions.
 Saute the onions till they are translucent.
 Add the crushed ginger-garlic-green chilli paste and saute till the raw smell goes away.